-Last time I was in Taitung City 台東市 I went wandering near the site of the old train station, which was transformed into the Taitung Railway Art Village 台東鐵道藝術村 in 2004.
+At the end of a bicycle trip to Taitung City 台東市 in the spring of 2015 I went wandering near the old train station, which had been transformed into the Taitung Railway Art Village 台東鐵道藝術村 in 2004.
 I had a hunch I might find some hulking derelict near the old station front, perhaps an entertainment complex or shopping center in terminal decline, for the new Taitung Station is located far outside the downtown core.

 Sure enough, within minutes I noticed the telltale signs of decay on a large commercial building several streets over from the art village.
-This would be the Fuyou Building 富有大樓, a genuine mosquito museum 蚊子館 built in the early 1990s under shady circumstances.
-It was later abandoned untold years ago and has since become an eyesore and public health menace as well as a political hot potato for local officials.
+This turned out to be the Fuyou Building 富有大樓, a genuine mosquito museum 蚊子館 built in the early 1990s under shady circumstances.
+It was later abandoned and has since become an eyesore and public health menace as well as a political hot potato for local officials.

 Finding a way in is a piece of cake; hardly any effort has been undertaken to limit access to this festering ruin.
-Several businesses still operate out of ground floor storefronts and it doesn’t take much to slip by them.
+Several businesses still operate out of ground floor storefronts and the stairways were unblocked.
+Nobody seems to care who comes and goes but it couldn’t hurt to exhibit some caution.

 Next I ascended the building to the rooftop to better gain an understanding of its scale.
 The first stairwell I tried was filled with oppressively hot and stagnant air.
-Evidently no windows had been broken in the decades since the building was mostly abandoned.
+The windows were sealed, probably to prevent flooding from the typhoons that regularly strike this coastline.
 Up on top I entered one of several elevator rooms, not finding much more than a bird carcass, its banded leg providing a clue to its place of origin, and an old black and white manga.

 Daylight was fading fast by the time I made it to the top of the Fuyou Building.
 Here I captured city skylines in all directions, reveling in the excellent views of the mountains flanking the entrance to the East Rift Valley 花東縱谷 and the Pacific Ocean.
 Not much remained on the rooftop to suggest a human presence; it had no doubt been cleansed of artifacts by past typhoons.